Finding a Top Financial Advisor Firm in The Woodlands, Texas

 Starfox Financial Services

-Starfox Financial Services, a fee-based firm, comes in ninth on our list of the top financial advisors in The Woodlands.
+Starfox Financial Services, a fee-based firm, comes in eighth on our list of the top financial advisors in The Woodlands.
 Starfox Financial works with individual investors - both with and without high net worths - trusts, estates, charities, pensions, profit-sharing plans and corporations.
 The firm requires a minimum account balance of $50,000 for asset management services.

 Starfox Financial is considered a fee-based advisor because a principal of the firm, William Friebel, is a licensed insurance agent who can earn commissions on sales to advisory clients.
 However, the firm is a fiduciary and must act in its clients' best interests despite this potential conflict of interest.